-During a long distance phone call, Lane asked, “Grandma, do you want to play marbles with me?”
+During a long-distance phone call, Lane asked, “Grandma, do you want to play marbles with me?”
 I replied, “Of course I do.
 But you will have to play for me when it’s my turn.”
 Lane assured me, “You can trust me.
 Grandma.”
 (This assurance came shortly after Lane had claimed to be Dalton.)
-Although my confidence waivered, we began to play.
+Although my confidence wavered, we began to play.

 Lane On a Healthy Diet in High School